IrabienMario/POOProject/Documentation.md

 ## Project priorities.

-For a successful program implementation, it is required to have a development schedule, through which the most crucial functions required by the software are evaluated.
-To achieve this, an administrative meeting was conducted involving developers, company administrators, and the employees who will be using the software upon its development.
+For a successful implementation of the program, a development schedule was used, through which the most crucial functions required by the software are evaluated.
+To achieve this, an administrative meeting was held in which developers, company administrators and employees who will use the software in its development participated.

-During the meeting, agreements were reached, and it was determined that the most pressing need was communication between the laboratories and the administration.
-As a result, a high priority will be given to the communication between the laboratory and the database, as well as the communication from the database to the laboratory.
+During the meeting, agreements were reached and it was determined that the most urgent need was communication between the laboratories and the administration.
+As a result, priority was given to communication between the laboratory and the database, as well as communication between the database and the laboratory.

 ## Class Diagrams